mvdan/sh/README.md

 Packages are available on [Alpine], [Arch], [Docker], [FreeBSD], [Homebrew], [MacPorts], [NixOS], [Scoop], [Snapcraft], [Void] and [webi].

+If the above command does not seem to yield a working executable, then make sure the `GOBIN` environment variable is set to whatever you want it to be or that either `$GOPATH/bin` or `$HOME/go/bin` are in the `PATH` environment variable.
+For more information, see [the official documentation for 'go get'](https://golang.org/ref/mod#go-get).

 ### gosh

 	GO111MODULE=on go get mvdan.cc/sh/v3/cmd/gosh